-As chief executive officer of the National Aquarium, John Racanelli leads a team of 600 full and part-time employees and 1,000 volunteers in pursuing the Aquarium’s mission to inspire conservation of the world’s aquatic treasures.
-The Aquarium welcomes 1.3 million guests annually at its campus on Baltimore’s famous Inner Harbor, while touching millions more through its conservation education and engagement programs, social media platforms and conservation action initiatives.
+As chief executive officer and president of the National Aquarium, I lead a team of 600 full- and part-time employees and 1,000 volunteers in pursuing the Aquarium’s mission to inspire conservation of the world’s aquatic treasures.
+The Aquarium welcomes 1.3 million guests annually at its campus in Baltimore’s famous Inner Harbor, while touching millions more through its conservation education and engagement programs, social media platforms and conservation action initiatives.

 What did you want to be when you were growing up?

 When I was 8, my two best friends and I wrote down what we wanted to be when we grew up.
 My dream was to be a deep-sea diver and travel the world teaching people about the ocean, like my hero Captain Jacques Cousteau.
-I got certified as a SCUBA diver at the earliest age then allowed (15), and by 17 I’d found a job as a diver at a marine park on the San Francisco Bay.
+I got certified as a scuba diver at the earliest age then allowed—15—and by 17 I’d found a job as a diver at a marine park on the San Francisco Bay.
 I never really contemplated any kind of profession that didn’t involve the ocean and conservation.

 What did you study in school?

 I attended two University of California campuses—San Diego and Santa Cruz—and majored first in biology and then in environmental studies.
 Ultimately, I earned a Bachelor of Science degree in strategic management from the school of business at Dominican University of California, which combined my love of science with my interests in leadership and communications.

 How did you get started in your field of work?

 While I was in college, I kept taking leaves of absence to go on adventures.
-These included sailing as navigator aboard a tall ship on a 6000-mile voyage from California to New York via the Panama Canal and a year spent fishing for King Crabs in Alaska’s Bering Sea.
+These included sailing as navigator aboard a tall ship on a 6000-mile voyage from California to New York via the Panama Canal, and a year spent fishing for king crabs in Alaska’s Bering Sea.
 After returning from one of these escapades, I got a job as a diver/aquarist at Marine World, near San Francisco.
 Eventually, this led to my being hired as the Monterey Bay Aquarium’s first director of marketing in 1984.
 I was employee number 17.